Seattle13/NetworkMonitor/README.md

 4. Configure the application:
    - Copy `config.py.example` to `config.py`
-   - Update the configuration settings in `config.py`
+   - Update the configuration settings in `.env`

 ## Configuration

-The system can be configured through `config.py`.
+The system can be configured through `.env`.
 Key settings include:

 - Network CIDR range to scan
 - Scan interval